KamalKant-Tech/docker-commands/README.md

 docker exec -it container-name bash // Open bash console into a container
 Ex: docker exec -it nginx bash // Open bash console into a container

-#Baking a files into image from a container
+#Baking a files into image from a container OR create a new image from a existing container
+#It wont affect to the existing image instead it will create a new image altogether
 docker commit container-name  image-name:image-tag
 Ex: docker commit nginx furnish:nginx